redxdev/ECS/README.md

     world->tick(deltaTime);

+Once you are done with the world, make sure to destroy it!

+    world->destroy();

 #### Custom Allocators

 You may use any standards-compliant custom allocator.
 The world handles all allocations for entities and components, and you may